 ''There is nothing essential that you need to know... at the present time,'' Snape continued, as though there had been no significant pause in his speech, his voice adopting a streak of calm and control, as he forced some detachment on himself. ''So, I suggest, as some long overdue advice, Potter, that you calm down.
 You are not, as many may believe, attached to the headmaster's hipbone.
 What he chooses to confide in you or, in this case, not... is hardly my concern.''

 Snape struck a warning glance as Harry's fists tightened at his sides.

 Slowly flattening his palms, Harry closed his eyes with a deep breath, feeling his misery intensify.
-To argue further would create more problems than not.
-Snape was obviously not going to tell him anything, or at least properly explain what he meant.

 ''If you attempt for a moment to act your age, Potter,'' Snape called as Harry began to march off, his trunk wobbling unsteadily behind him, ''and demonstrate, for once, some maturity, I may choose to put you out of your misery and explain to you in terms that your simple mind may understand, why exactly you have been presented with less knowledge than the rest of us with regard to the Dark Lord.''

 Harry turned back, trying to hide his obvious surprise and crossed his arms. ''Go on then.''

 ''Not here, you imbecile!''
 Snape snapped, striding once again past Harry and giving him a cold look. ''Exercise some control and when we arrive at the Manor, I shall tell you everything you need to know.''